Drosophila suzukii (spotted wing drosophila)

 Prevention and ControlTop of page

-Emergency measures to prevent the introduction of D. suzukii via host fruits (and, to a lesser extent, flowers) included methyl bromide or carbon dioxide/sulphur dioxide fumigation.
+Emergency measures to prevent the introduction of D. suzukii via host fruits (and, to a lesser extent, flowers) included carbon dioxide/sulphur dioxide fumigation.
 According to the preliminary data available the treatment causes 100% mortality of D. suzukii.
 Verification of the treatment efficacy by inspection of fruit cuts under optical magnification is an additional emergency measures (DAFF, 2013).

 Early Warning Systems